Costs to Sell Your Home

 • Start with your asking price

-• Deduct another 3% for closing costs
+• Deduct another three percent for closing costs

 Can you sell for the price you come up with using this formula?
 If not, can you put off selling your home?
 If you need to move now, is renting this house out something you can consider?
 What are your options?